kushagra67414/Azure_Cloud/README.md

 > -DinteractiveMode=false means  blank java project with all default options. (non-interactive)
 > -DinteractiveMode=true means rest of the options will be specified by the user.( interactive )

+## Day-2

+PuTTYgen is a key generator tool for creating pairs of public and private SSH keys.

+PuTTY will open a "network" between both machines.
+You'll get a console (like the shell) when you'll be connected.
+Really useful to administrate remote server from your computer.

+Usually, the port is not 80, but 22.